julienkeutchayan/StochOptim/README.md

                        + self.dot(self.B[t][i], self.get_dvar(t-1, 'x')) \
                        <= self.get_rvar(t, 'd')[i] for i in range(self.m[t]))    # A[t].x[t] + B[t].x[t-1] <= d[t]
 ```
-We instantiate the problem with the parameters of interest; for example for T = 2:
+We instantiate the problem with the parameters of interest; for example for T = 2, 2 variables and 3 constraints per stage:
 ```javascript
 import numpy as np